-The 2018 Rye tax rate was \$10.11 per \$1,000 of assessed value.
-The Town portion of this tax rate was \$3.01 per \$1,000.00.
-Also included in the \$10.11 tax rate are for Schools at \$5.09, for Rockingham County at \$1.01, and for State of New
+The 2021 Rye tax rate is \$10.22 per \$1,000 of assessed value.
+The Town portion of this tax rate was \$3.10 per \$1,000.00.
+Also included in the \$10.22 tax rate are for Schools at \$6.15, for Rockingham County at \$0.97.

-Hampshire at \$1.00.
 Precinct and Water District taxes are in addition.

-A significant part of our town government rate currently relates to debt service for our capital investments.
+In previous times, a significant part of our town government tax rate related to debt service for our capital investments, but that has decreased by a million dollars over the past decade.
 The chart below shows that as old debt is paid off, the town can assume new debt while attempting to minimize sharp increases on the total tax burden for each resident.
-The process of spreading out the budgeting of these capital improvements is monitored by the Capital Improvements Plan Committee (CIP) and reported to the Select Board annually.
+However, the past decade has seen this decrease mask the rise in spending from other areas.
+The process of spreading out the budgeting of these capital improvements is monitored by the Capital Improvement Program Committee (CIP) and reported to the Select Board annually.

+TABLE TWO

-TABLE TWO DEBT SERVICE
+DEBT SERVICE